guffxx/SquadPlanner/README.md

 5. Use the eraser tool to remove specific elements
 6. Click "CLEAR MAP" to start over
 7. Download your finished plan

-## Technical Details

-The tool is built using vanilla JavaScript with a modular architecture:
-- MapManager: Handles map loading, pan/zoom, and coordinates
-- DrawingTools: Manages tactical line drawing
-- MarkerTools: Handles icon placement and management
-- TextTools: Controls text annotations
-- EraserTools: Manages element removal

-## Setup

-1. Clone the repository
-2. Ensure all assets are in their correct directories
-3. Serve the files using a web server
-4. Open index.html in a modern browser

-## Browser Support

-Tested and supported in:
-- Chrome (latest)
-- Firefox (latest)
-- Edge (latest)
-- Safari (latest)

 ## Contributing